 Exit Interview Conclusion:

 Managers are not the only reason why employees leave, but they do contribute to staff decisions to stay.
 It takes more than one exit interview question to understand the state of the workforce.
 A strategically created exit interview gives insights into the organization into why an employee chose to leave and provides recommendations for improvements and changes.
 More organizations who conduct exit interviews will more accurately uncover employees’ actual reasons for leaving

-A customized exit interview gives data-driven insights into why employees chose to leave and prioritizes recommendations for improvement.
+Customized exit interview forms gives data-driven insights into why employees chose to leave and prioritizes recommendations for improvement.
 A commonly repeated quote is, “People don’t leave jobs, they leave managers”.
 However, it’s been said for so long, the people who heard it grew up making sure they weren’t them.
 Most managers want to be “good”.
 Exit interview answers for them support direct growth and professional development.

 Since the reason why employees quit is a mixture of factors, getting exit interview reports that indicate how managers contribute to turnover, and how much, gives leadership the tools to reduce it.

-For more information about how Retensa builds the perfect exit interviews in over 50 countries and nearly 20 languages to boost employee retention, sign up for a free ExitProa exit interview software trial.
+For more information about how Retensa builds the perfect exit interviews in over 50 countries and nearly 20 languages to boost employee retention, sign up for a free ExitPro exit interview software trial.